FeatherCoin/Feathercoin/doc/README.md

 export QT_SELECT=5
 moc -version

-check anaconda is in the path .bashrc .
+Check if Anaconda is in the path .bashrc .
 It can install an old moc.

 Running Feathercoin